 Alignment of Civil Law and Common Law Sytems

 The legal systems of Civil Law (Statute Law) and Common Law (Case Law) are increasingly converging.
 While the Civil Law System has more and more jurisdiction and the courts sometimes have a wide margin of discretion (as in Switzerland, where the legal statutes are relatively concise and very general), governments in the Common Law System are increasingly forced to implement law based on international agreements (such as Copyright Law in the USA –> Copyright Act) by means of laws, i.e. codified law.

 Impact of the legal system on legal work

 The legal systems also have a direct influence on the work of lawyers in the country concerned.
 For example, the amount of research required in a country with a Common Law System, i.e. Case Law, is enormous because it is not primarily the codified law that is applied, but rather the cases decided by the courts.
 This is true, for example, of the work of lawyers in the USA.
 In Switzerland, on the other hand, a country with a Civil Law or Statute Law System, lawyers primarily apply the codified law and then supplement it with appropriate cases decided by the courts.
 In practice, this is a completely different process and much less time-consuming.
 However, the systems become more similar in this respect.
 While digitisation has greatly facilitated the research work of US lawyers, digitisation has led Swiss lawyers to include more court decisions in their work because of the simplification of the search.
-Whereas up to now, it were mainly the decisions of the Federal Supreme Court as the highest instance that was cited, decisions of cantonal courts are now also beginning to be cited, now also from other than the canton of jurisdiction.
+Up until now, decisions made by the Federal Supreme Court, as the highest instance, were primarily cited.
+However, decisions by cantonal courts are now beginning to be cited too.